 Best Overall ITSM Solution: Ravenna

-Ravenna is an AI-native ITSM solution that operates within Slack.
-Employees create tickets by adding an emoji to a message, typing a natural language request, or using a slash command instead of logging into separate portals.
+Ravenna is an AI-native ITSM software and workflow automation platform that operates within Slack.
+Employees create tickets by adding an emoji to a message, typing a natural language request, or using a slash command instead of logging into a separate self-service portal.

 The AI automatically categorizes and routes every request without manual triaging.
 The system learns from Slack conversations, identifies patterns, and delivers contextual answers from integrated knowledge sources like Notion, Confluence, Google Drive, and Coda.
-When the AI can't resolve a question, it creates a ticket and triggers the appropriate workflow.
+When the AI can't resolve a question, it automatically triggers the appropriate workflow to resolve the request.

 Core Capabilities

-Ravenna handles the full ticket lifecycle in Slack threads and DMs.
+Ravenna orchestrates automation across tools, teams, and systems entirely within Slack threads and DMs, streamlining ticket management and reducing manual effort for IT teams.
 The Slack Home tab serves as a personal dashboard where users view their queue, track approvals, and search knowledge.
 Workflow automation connects triggers to actions through a visual builder, supporting simple notifications to complex approval chains and Okta-based access provisioning.

 Deployment takes minutes instead of months with no lengthy implementation, extensive training documentation, or consultant fees.
 Teams get immediate access to analytics dashboards that measure response times, resolution rates, SLA compliance, and self-service success.